chawins/llm-sp/README.md

     Conceptual and philosophical discussion on what it means for LLMs (vs humans) to follow rules.

 - Adversarial Attacks on LLMs [[Blog](https://lilianweng.github.io/posts/2023-10-25-adv-attack-llm/)]
+- Bruce Schneier’s *AI and Trust* [[Blog](https://www.schneier.com/blog/archives/2023/12/ai-and-trust.html)]

+    Natural language interface can mislead humans to give way too much trust to AI, a common strategy by corporates.
+It’s government’s responsibility to build trust (for the society to function) by enforcing laws on companies behind AI.

 ### Resource Compilation